zaius/docs/lib/learn/pipelines/03_available-env-vars.md

 </tbody>
 </table>

-When a step is being run, wercker also creates additional environment variables for you to use.
-Please see [A guide to steps](/articles/steps/guide.html). for more information
+When a step is executed, wercker also creates additional environment variables for you to use.
+Please see [the steps section](/learn/steps/01_introduction.html). for more information.

 ### Deploy related variables